Pvt. Grover Cleveland Brummett

 educated in a one room log school house.

 When he was ten, his family moved to

 Harrodsburg.
 In 1938, he graduated

-It was also there that Grover was transferred to Headquarters Company when it was created in January, 1941.
-In his opinion, the men selected for transfer were the troublemakers in each of the letter companies.
+It was also there that Grover was transferred to Headquarters Company when it was created in January 1941.
+In his opinion, the men selected for transfer, to the company, were the troublemakers in each of the letter companies.

 One day, Grover looked down at the PX from the hill top where the 192nd's tank park was located.
 He noticed 50 to 60 men in front of it.
-Went down to take a look and found that a fight was going on between some D Company men and members of 19th Ordnance.
-One member of his company was taking a pretty good beating.
-Grover managed to stop the fight.
+He went down to take a look and found that a fight was going on between some D Company men and members of 19th Ordnance.
+One member of his company was taking a pretty good beating, but Grover managed to stop the fight.

-Later that same day, each letter company of the 192nd sent a truck load of soldiers down to the PX looking for a fight with 19th Ordnance.
-The fight never took place.
+Later that same day, each letter company of the 192nd sent a truck load of soldiers down to the PX looking for a fight with 19th Ordnance, but the fight never took place.
 Kenneth Hourigan pulled a knife out and put it against one of the troublemakers stomach.
 This seemed to convince those involved to stop fighting.

 In the late summer of 1941, Grover traveled to

 Grover learned that the battalion was being sent

 duty, in the Philippines, because of an event